1995parham-learning/DNN/README.md

 ## Pseudoinverse
 Using SVD, we decomposition matrix $X$ into $U \sum V^T$.
 $$X^+ = V \sum^+ U^T$$
-To compute $\sum^{+}$ the algorithm takes $\sum$ and sets to zero all values smaller than a tiny threshold value, then it replaces all nonzero values with their inverse and finally it transposes the resulting matrix
+To compute $\sum^+$ the algorithm takes $\sum$ and sets to zero all values smaller than a tiny threshold value, then it replaces all nonzero values with their inverse and finally it transposes the resulting matrix